 Phimosis is caused by a tightening of the opening of the foreskin.
 This condition is normal in a newborn baby.
 Over time the foreskin loosens and can be pulled down more easily.
 By age 17, most boys will be able to fully retract their foreskin.
 Phimosis can also occur if the foreskin is forced back before it is ready.
 This can cause a fibrous scar to form and can keep the foreskin from retracting in the future.

-Paraphimosis occurs when the foreskin is retracted behind the corona (or crown) of the penis and cannot be returned to the unretracted position.
-This can cause entrapment of the penis, impairing the drainage of blood, and may be serious.
+Paraphimosis is caused when the foreskin is retracted behind the crown (corona) of the penis and is too tight to be moved back to the tip of the penis.

-The symptoms of phimosis and paraphimosis may resemble other problems or medical conditions.
-Always consult your child's doctor for a diagnosis.
+The symptoms of phimosis and paraphimosis can be like other health conditions.
+Make sure your child sees his health care provider for a diagnosis.

 Invest in future cures for some of life's most devastating diseases

 The purpose of the two-year Pediatric Urology Post Residency Training Program is exclusively the education and training of the appointed trainee.

 Learn more about the causes, symptoms, and treatments for hydronephrosis, a condition that affects the kidneys.